gnosis/pm-js/tutorials/api-overview.md

 Note that ether is *not* an ERC20-compliant token at the moment of this writing.
 It may be converted into an ERC20-compliant variant with an adaptor contract like [EtherToken](https://gnosis.github.io/gnosis-contracts/docs/EtherToken/) though.
 There is a deployed instance of EtherToken available in the API as {@link Gnosis#etherToken}.

 In order to create a categorical event contract instance backed by an specific `oracle`, use {@link Gnosis#createCategoricalEvent}.
-For example, a categorical event with three outcomes like the earlier example trading on EtherToken can be made like this:
+For example, a categorical event with three outcomes like the earlier example can be made like this:

 ```js
 const event = await gnosis.createCategoricalEvent({